User Experience: Best Practices on Effective Visual Hierarchy

 Use a grid

 A grid is one of the key tools applied at the different stages of the creative process and visual hierarchy is not an exception.
-A grid helps to structure all the components and put them into the appropriate sizes and proportion.
+A grid helps to structure all the components and put them into the appropriate sizes and proportions.
 What’s more, designers can effectively work with the negative space since a grid shows if the elements are placed proportionally and even.

 Add some colors